baptistemanson/rust-pathfinder/README.md

 I have no ambition whatsoever around this project.
 It's just for fun.

 - [ ] plug to rule engine via action descriptors, which goes to the next turn when pressing the space bar
+- [ ] plug text in state
+- [ ] make interactive box renderer (render a box, that can detect click) - aka buttons
 - [ ] design true game UI
 - [ ] implement the true game UI, with a map, units, text log, and actions panel.
 Just take BG's layout, it proved it is good.
-- [ ] make a click detector with a button class

 ## Graphics (30% done)